UCDBG/P-XDV/readme.md

-# PEDS Overview
+# P-XDV Overview

-**PEDS** is a framework that allows users to estimate the price of data shared between buyers and sellers based on provenance and generate explanations of the estimated price.
+**P-XDV** is a framework that allows users to estimate the price of data shared between buyers and sellers based on provenance and generate explanations of the estimated price.
 Provenance is information about how a query's result was produced based on the given input data and a query containing several database operations.
 Various provenance types provide different level of information.
-PEDS captures where and how provenance to computed the value of shared data at a fine-grained level.
+P-XDV captures where and how provenance to computed the value of shared data at a fine-grained level.
 The system follows the capabilities of other systems such as GProM that relay on query instrumentation techniques for capturing provenance.
-PEDS also provides meaningful top-*k* patterns as an explanation that are extracted based on various metrics determining the pattern's contribution to the estimated price.
+P-XDV also provides meaningful top-*k* patterns as an explanation that are extracted based on various metrics determining the pattern's contribution to the estimated price.
 <!-- That is, for a row in a table returned by a query we capture from which rows it was derived from the input table and by which operations.  -->
 <!-- through annotations and their respective columns along with calculating a distance metric between two tuples during integration of data.  -->
 <!-- PEDS builds on the capabilities of GProM to rewrite input queries into rewritten queries for more complex actions.  -->